danielsc/openai/notes.md

 - AOAI: Where is the reference documentation for the AOAI Python SDK?

 - AOAI: Where is the documenation for the Azure-specific extensions to the AOAI service, for instance hyperparameters to control **LORA**?

+## Jobs To Be Done

+JTBDs for using LLMs with AzureML:
+1. LLM model selection: As a data scientist, I want to choose a model from a set of LLMs based on the task-type (text classification, token classification, sentence-similarity, etc.).
+I want to learn about the different models and test them out interatively.
+1. Prompt-crafting: As a data scientist, I want to be able to craft the prompt for the LLM(s) of my choice.
+I want to *formally experiment* with different prompts (incl. zero-shot, few-shot) and see how they perform on different datasets using different hyperparameters.
+I want to be able to track the results of my prompt-crafting jobs.
+In the end, I want to be able to choose the best prompt for my task and create a model from it.
+1. Fine-tuning: As a data scientist, for the fine-tuning jobs I run, I want to be able track my which datasets, models, and hyperparameters were used in which experiments an which results were achieved.
+2. Hyperparameter tuning: As a data scientist, I want to be able to tune the hyperparameters of my fine-tuning jobs efficiently (distribute workload across a cluster, track each run, stop poor runs, efficiently sample from search space, graph results).
+4. Model abstraction: As a data scientist, I want to be able to wrap my fine-tuned or prompt-crafted model together with the choose the best prompt for my task and create a model from it that I can take to other tasks like RAI analysis, deployment, batch inferencing, etc.
+RAI: As a data scientist, I want to be able to run RAI analysis on my fine-tuned models
+3. Batch Inferencing: As a data scientist, I want to be able to run batch inferencing jobs on my fine-tuned models
+5. Model deployment: As a data scientist, I want to be able to deploy my fine-tuned models to production

+JTBDs for AOAI with AzureML:
+1. Recognize same models: As a data scientist, I want recognize the models that I am offered AOAI in AzureML, so I can use what I might have used in AOAI for the above LLM JTBDs.
+1. Transfer fine-tuned models: As a data scientist, I want to be able to transfer my fine-tuned models from AOAI to AzureML, so that I can use them for RAI analysis, batch inferencing, etc.
+1. Transfer deployed models: As a data scientist, I want to be able to transfer my deployed models from AOAI to AzureML, so that I can use them for RAI analysis, batch inferencing, etc.